Introducing the National Cybersecurity Training & Education Center (NCyTE).

 We plan greater efforts to build regional communities of cybersecurity experts from academia, industry, and research to facilitate more conversation and interaction fostering professional networks.

 Students can continue to count on us to find ways to support and enhance their studies as well as assist them as they transition into their careers.
 By creating more ways to make professional connections and employment events, we can help companies find the cybersecurity staff they need and help graduates land the positions they are seeking.
-Our new website will be launched during the summer of 2019.
-CyberWatch West members will become NCyTE Center members as we make the transition.
+CyberWatch West members are now NCyTE Center members.
 Please watch for these changes and more in the coming months.
-Sign up for our email newsletter to get updates each quarter.
+Sign up for our monthly email newsletter to get updates.